kesor/rootclock/README.md

 It will run in the background and continuously update the clock.

+## Compositors

+rootclock automatically detects EWMH compositing managers such as picom.
+When a compositor is active it draws to an unmanaged `_NET_WM_WINDOW_TYPE_DESKTOP` layer instead of the real root window, so the clock remains visible even when the compositor's overlay is in use.
+No extra configuration is required; if the compositor exits, rootclock falls back to painting on the root window.

 ## Configuration

 All configuration is done by editing `config.def.h` and recompiling.